Dissertation Thesis Example – Guide, Sections & Examples

 Example

 “This study employs a mixed-methods approach.
 Field studies were conducted at five different coral reefs, where water temperature and coral health were monitored over two years.
-Additionally, labouratory experiments were conducted to observe the effects of temperature on coral samples…”
+Additionally, laboratory experiments were conducted to observe the effects of temperature on coral samples…”

 Definition: